Lead-acid Battery Charger Circuit- Different Charging Strategies

 Also, connect the IC’s output to the relay driver stage.
 In this step, you need to have a transistor for the control of the circuit.

-Here is what happens when you connect the circuit: Upon clicking the switch, it facilitates bypassing of the relay.
+Here is what happens when you connect the circuit: Upon clicking the switch, it facilitates the bypassing of the relay.
 Consequently, the course goes on, albeit for a short while.

 Next, the IC will detect the battery’s voltage.
-Since the levels are low, the IC will prompt the creation of common logic output.
+Since the levels are low, the IC will prompt the creation of a common logic output.
 Resultantly, the relay and the transistor will go on.
 The relay’s role here is to hold on to this power so that the circuit remains operational even if the switch is off.
 Thus, the battery will start charging.

 When the charge level approaches 14V, the IC once again detects it.
 Accordingly, it switches to high logic output.
 In response, the transistor will turn off the relay.
-At this juncture, the circuit will go off, and it will remain off until you turn it on once again as it is at maximum charge capacity.
+At this juncture, the circuit will go off, and it will remain off until you turn it on once again, as it is at maximum charge capacity.

 12V, 24V / 20 amp Charger Using two opamps